 Madeleine Goldin, LCSW

-Madeleine Goldin is a Licensed Clinical Social Worker (LCSW) who graduated with her Master of Social Work degree from the University of Wisconsin – Milwaukee in 2014.
-Ms. Goldin works primarily with older children, teens, and young adults and has experience evaluating and treating anxiety, depression/mood disorders, attention deficit hyperactivity disorder (ADHD), behavioral problems, and trauma.
-Her approach is to empower children and families to use their strengths and resources to grow, heal, develop healthy coping strategies, and improve communication.
-Additionally, her goal is to work with families to minimize barriers and to achieve lasting improvement and developing the skills necessary to face stressors and life’s challenges in effective ways.
+I am a Licensed Clinical Social Worker (LCSW) who graduated with her Master of Social Work degree from the University of Wisconsin.
+I work primarily with older children, teens, and young adults and has experience evaluating and treating anxiety, depression/mood disorders, attention deficit hyperactivity disorder (ADHD), behavioral problems, and trauma.
+My approach is to empower children and families to use their strengths and resources to grow, heal, develop healthy coping strategies, and improve communication.
+Additionally, my goal is to work with families to minimize barriers and to achieve lasting improvement and developing the skills necessary to face stressors and life’s challenges in effective ways.

-Ms. Goldin uses a multimodality approach based on the needs of her clients.
-Through strength-based, solution-focused, cognitive behavioral, dialectical behavioral, and trauma focused approaches, she works collaboratively with each child and family’s individual goals.
+I use a multimodality approach based on the needs of her clients.
+Through strength-based, solution-focused, cognitive behavioral, dialectical behavioral, and trauma focused approaches, I work collaboratively with each child and family’s individual goals.
 She is also trained in an evidenced-based parent training modality, Parent Child Interactive Therapy (PCIT).
+I provide counseling to middle-school students at Thomas Jefferson Middle School through our collaboration with the Port Washington Saukville School District.

 Bria Halama, LPC

-Bria Halama is a Licensed Professional Counselor (LPC).
-She completed her Master’s degree in Clinical Mental Health Counseling at Divine Mercy University in 2021.
-She has worked in a variety of healthcare settings with individuals and groups, including children and adults experiencing depression and anxiety symptoms, grief, trauma, personality and other mood disorders, OCD, addictions, and a variety of other relational concerns.
+I am a Licensed Professional Counselor (LPC).
+I completed my Master’s degree in Clinical Mental Health Counseling at Divine Mercy University.
+I worked in a variety of healthcare settings with individuals and groups, including children and adults experiencing depression and anxiety symptoms, grief, trauma, personality and other mood disorders, OCD, addictions, and a variety of other relational concerns.

-Ms. Halama uses an integrative and holistic framework to understand each person she encounters, drawing from ongoing formation in psychology, theology, and philosophy.
-She believes that the human heart is ultimately trustworthy and good.
+I use an integrative and holistic framework to understand each person I encounter, drawing from ongoing formation in psychology, theology, and philosophy.
+I believe that the human heart is ultimately trustworthy and good.
 Each person already has what they need within to heal and thrive in life and along with healthy support, a sense of purpose and meaning, and engagement in community and leisure pursuits, they can become who they were made to be.

-She enjoys working with people of all ages, cultures, backgrounds, and faiths, but particularly feels drawn to accompany young adults through the elderly, couples and families, and those who desire an integration of the Christian faith into their counseling work and life.
-Ms. Halama uses a variety of client-centered approaches including Cognitive Behavioral therapy, Internal Family Systems, and experiential exercises (breath work, guided meditations, and inner healing prayer) but mostly relies on the beauty and simplicity of human relationship in the therapeutic process.
+I enjoy working with people of all ages, cultures, backgrounds, and faiths, but particularly feels drawn to accompany young adults through the elderly, couples and families, and those who desire an integration of the Christian faith into their counseling work and life.
+I use a variety of client-centered approaches including Cognitive Behavioral therapy, Internal Family Systems, and experiential exercises (breath work, guided meditations, and inner healing prayer) but mostly rely on the beauty and simplicity of human relationship in the therapeutic process.

 Bonnie Halper, LPC, SAC, CMNS, CASDCS

-Bonnie Halper is a Licensed Professional Counselor & Certified Substance Abuse Counselor (SAC).
-She is also a Certified Mental Health Nutrition Specialist and Certified Autism Spectrum Disorder Clinical Specialist.
-She has provided mental health assessment and treatment since 2008.
-She obtained her Master of Arts Degree from Cardinal Stritch University and completed post-graduate training in treatment of trauma and suicide assessment and intervention.
+I am a Licensed Professional Counselor & Certified Substance Abuse Counselor (SAC).
+I am also a Certified Mental Health Nutrition Specialist and Certified Autism Spectrum Disorder Clinical Specialist.
+I have provided mental health assessment and treatment since 2008.
+I obtained my Master of Arts Degree from Cardinal Stritch University and completed post-graduate training in treatment of trauma and suicide assessment and intervention.

-Ms. Halper has worked with clients in an outpatient clinical setting where the focus was substance use disorders.
-She has also worked in an institutional setting.
-She has worked with clients who presented with a broad spectrum of mental health concerns including those with adjustment and mood disorders, substance use disorders, and severe personality disorders.
+I have worked with clients in an outpatient clinical setting where the focus was substance use disorders.
+I also worked in an institutional setting.
+I have worked with clients who presented with a broad spectrum of mental health concerns including those with adjustment and mood disorders, substance use disorders, and severe personality disorders.

-Ms. Halper specializes in treating adolescents , adults and older adults with substance use disorders, chronic pain, trauma, anxiety, and depression.
-She is experienced in providing cognitive behavioral therapy, EMDR, and Dialectic Behavioral Therapy (DBT).
+I specialize in treating adolescents , adults and older adults with substance use disorders, chronic pain, trauma, anxiety, and depression.
+I am experienced in providing cognitive behavioral therapy, EMDR, and Dialectic Behavioral Therapy (DBT).

 Jolie Hersh, LCSW

-Jolie Hersh is a Licensed Clinical Social Worker (LCSW) who specializes in working with adults and older adults on mental health issues.
-She has previously worked in many different clinical settings including: inpatient psychiatric programs, hospital medical social work and discharge planning, and outpatient psychotherapy clinics.
-Having many years of counseling experience, Ms. Hersh has worked with children, adolescents and adults on numerous psychological disorders including mood, anxiety and trauma-related problems.
-She has previous clinical experience treating individuals with depression, anxiety, bipolar disorder, trauma (PTSD), alcohol and drug problems, developmental and physical (medical) disabilities, ADHD/executive function problems, and marriage/family issues.
-Ms. Hersh utilizes a variety of therapeutic techniques in establishing a trusting therapeutic relationship and helping clients achieve their treatment goals.
+I am a Licensed Clinical Social Worker (LCSW) who specializes in working with adults and older adults on mental health issues.
+I have previously worked in many different clinical settings including: inpatient psychiatric programs, hospital medical social work and discharge planning, and outpatient psychotherapy clinics.
+Having many years of counseling experience, I have worked with children, adolescents and adults on numerous psychological disorders including mood, anxiety and trauma-related problems.
+I have previous clinical experience treating individuals with depression, anxiety, bipolar disorder, trauma (PTSD), alcohol and drug problems, developmental and physical (medical) disabilities, ADHD/executive function problems, and marriage/family issues.
+I utilize a variety of therapeutic techniques in establishing a trusting therapeutic relationship and helping clients achieve their treatment goals.

 Jeff Kroening, LPC

-Jeff Kroening is a Licensed Professional Counselor (LPC).
-He has over 30 years of experience providing effective mental health services that are responsive to the needs of adolescents, adults, couples and families.
-Mr. Kroening has worked in various treatment settings in addition to his work at Comprehensive Counseling Services.
+I am a Licensed Professional Counselor (LPC).
+I have over 35 years of experience providing effective mental health services that are responsive to the needs of adolescents, adults, couples and families.
+I have worked in various treatment settings in addition to my work at Comprehensive Counseling Services.

-Mr. Kroening understands that everyone has strengths and everyone faces difficulties.
-That’s what he appreciates about working with teens and adults.
-He helps people identify their strengths and world views, he collaborates with them to develop strategies to address their challenges and provide personal encouragement to gain the traction needed to get started.
-He has worked extensively with adolescents and their families, couples, and individuals with mood disorders, trauma and grief.
-Mr. Kroening also recognizes how important faith is for many people and encourages people he works with to bring their faith with them to their counseling sessions.
+I understand that everyone has strengths and everyone faces difficulties.
+That’s what I appreciate about working with teens and adults.
+I help people identify their strengths and world views, I collaborate with them to develop strategies to address their challenges and provide personal encouragement to gain the traction needed to get started.
+I have worked extensively with adolescents and their families, couples, and individuals with mood disorders, trauma and grief.
+I also recognizes how important faith is for many people, and I encourage people I work with to bring their faith with them to their counseling sessions.

 Sapir Sasson, LPC